gaetansenn/dw-ui/README.md

 ## Install

-The library overide default tailwind config so if you have already added `require('@tailwindcss/custom-forms')` plugin with tailwind please remove it.
+The library override default tailwind config so if you have already added `require('@tailwindcss/custom-forms')` plugin with tailwind please remove it.